lmtoy/lmtoy_run/README.md

    will need to be manually monitored to ensure all pipelines finished, before the next runfile can be given.

+6. After a project was updated, the overall pipeline summary should also be updated

+       $ (cd $WORK_LMT/lmtoy_run; make index)

 ### Wrap-up

 Once the data have been processed, a web summary in README.html is created: